fallenhitokiri/drupan/Readme.md

 # drupan - flexible static site generator
 Drupan is a flexible static site generator helping you to create blogs, single page applications or traditional websites.
-While being opionionated the plugin system allows you to extend it with any functionallity you desire.
+While being opinionated the plugin system allows you to extend it with any functionality you desire.

 ## Quickstart
 Install drupan, clone this [example site](https://github.com/fallenhitokiri/drupan-template-blog)